The Three Pillars of Physician Revenue Cycle Management: People, Process, and Technology

 Reimbursement pressure and payer-mix shifts

-Insurers are pursuing lower reimbursement rates, which puts pressure on providers as their costs continue to rise.
+Payers are pursuing lower reimbursement rates, which puts pressure on providers as their costs continue to rise.
 It can also result in a cost shift to the patient.

-Getting paid less by insurers has forced providers to find new ways to operate more efficiently or spend less money going after the reimbursement they are rightfully owed.
+Getting paid less by payers has forced providers to find new ways to operate more efficiently or spend less money going after the reimbursement they are rightfully owed.
 Providers should consider how to effectively train existing staff and equip them with technology and processes that make their revenue cycle more efficient and effective.
 For example, robust quality assurance programs are vital to performance in this area.
 Rather than building the solutions themselves, providers can capitalize an RCM service vendor’s network and scale to access solutions that facilitate profitability, with greater ROI.

 Skilled labor retention